Streaming Subscriber Goal Tracker

 - Goal subscribers (G): the milestone you want to reach.

-- Average monthly growth (r): your typical net subscriber change per month (new subs minus unsubscribes), averaged over a recent window (often 3–6 months).
+- Average monthly growth (r): your typical net subscriber change per month, averaged over a recent window such as the last 3 to 6 months.

-The output is a simple forecast: the number of months needed to close the gap between your current count and your goal at your chosen average growth rate.
-Use it to plan content pushes, celebrate milestones, and sanity-check whether a goal is realistic within a timeframe.
+The output is a plain-language forecast: the number of months needed to close the gap between your current count and your goal at the average pace you entered.
+That makes it useful for planning stream series, setting realistic expectations with collaborators, deciding whether a promotion push is worth it, or simply checking whether your current strategy is moving fast enough.

 How to use it